Piano Repair

 Repetition Springs

-the resistance found in each key when played.
+The resistance found in each key when engaged.

 Pitch Raise

-If a piano has not been tuned in a long time, a year or more, it is often necessary to perform a pitch raise.
+If a piano has not been tuned in a long time – a year or more – it is often necessary to perform a pitch raise.
 All of the strings have to be retensioned which puts a great deal of stress on the frame of the piano.
 Once the strings have been brought to their proper tension levels, then the actual tuning can take place.
-In order to avoid having to perform a pitch raise, regular tunings of at least annually and ideally every 6 months or more, are recommended.
+In order to avoid having to perform a pitch raise, be sure to tune your piano, at the very least, once a year.
+Ideally you should have you piano tuned every 6 months.

 Voicing

-As the name implies, strings are replaced when they become too old or corrode.
-Bass strings are particularly susceptible to wear and become “thuddy” from age. if a string breaks, it must be replaced before using the piano.
-Hammers hitting broken strings will cause significant damage.
+As the name implies, strings are replaced when they become too old or corroded.
+Bass strings are particularly susceptible to wear and become thuddy from age.
+If a string breaks, it must be replaced before using the piano again, because hammers hitting broken strings will cause significant damage.

-Usually caused by humidity changes, need of regulation, or spilled juice, though in no particular order.
-They are usually quite easy to fix and will allow you to play your piano again with all of the notes.
+Usually caused by humidity changes, need of regulation, or simply spilled juice.
+They are usually quite easy to fix, and will allow you to play your piano again with fluidity… and all of the notes.